akitenkrad/akitenkrad-blog/src/content/posts/arxiv/202404/20240406000000/index.md

 ---
 Primary Category: cs.CR
-Categories: cs-CL, cs-CR, cs-CY, cs.CR
+Categories: cs-AI, cs-CR, cs.CR
-Keyword Score: 40
+Keyword Score: 20
-Keywords: ChatGPT, Code Generation, Large Language Model, Large Language Model
+Keywords: Reinforcement Learning, Security
-<a type="button" class="btn btn-outline-primary" href="http://arxiv.org/abs/2404.03823v1" target="_blank" >Paper Link</a>
+<a type="button" class="btn btn-outline-primary" href="http://arxiv.org/abs/2404.03276v1" target="_blank" >Paper Link</a>
-<button type="button" class="btn btn-outline-primary download-pdf" url="https://arxiv.org/pdf/2404.03823v1.pdf" filename="2404.03823v1.pdf">Download PDF</button>
+<button type="button" class="btn btn-outline-primary download-pdf" url="https://arxiv.org/pdf/2404.03276v1.pdf" filename="2404.03276v1.pdf">Download PDF</button>

 ---

 **ABSTRACT**
-The increasing trend of using <b>Large</b> <b>Language</b> <b>Models</b> <b>(LLMs)</b> for <b>code</b> <b>generation</b> raises the question of their capability to generate trustworthy <b>code.</b> <b>While</b> many researchers are exploring the utility of <b>code</b> <b>generation</b> for uncovering software vulnerabilities, one crucial but often overlooked aspect is the security Application Programming Interfaces (APIs).
-APIs play an integral role in upholding software security, yet effectively integrating security APIs presents substantial challenges.
-This leads to inadvertent misuse by developers, thereby exposing software to vulnerabilities.
-To overcome these challenges, developers may seek assistance from <b>LLMs.</b> In this paper, we systematically assess <b>ChatGPT's</b> trustworthiness in <b>code</b> <b>generation</b> for security API use cases in Java.
-To conduct a thorough evaluation, we compile an extensive collection of 48 programming tasks for 5 widely used security APIs.
-We employ both automated and manual approaches to effectively detect security API misuse in the <b>code</b> <b>generated</b> by <b>ChatGPT</b> for these tasks.
-Our findings are concerning: around 70% of the <b>code</b> <b>instances</b> across 30 attempts per task contain security API misuse, with 20 distinct misuse types identified.
-Moreover, for roughly half of the tasks, this rate reaches 100%, indicating that there is a long way to go before developers can rely on <b>ChatGPT</b> to securely implement security API code.
+The novel Internet of Things (IoT) paradigm is composed of a growing number of heterogeneous smart objects and services that are transforming architectures and applications, increasing systems' complexity, and the need for reliability and autonomy.
+In this context, both smart objects and services are often provided by third parties which do not give full transparency regarding the <b>security</b> and privacy of the features offered.
+Although machine-based Service Level Agreements (SLA) have been recently leveraged to establish and share policies in Cloud-based scenarios, and also in the IoT context, the issue of making end users aware of the overall system <b>security</b> levels and the fulfillment of their privacy requirements through the provision of the requested service remains a challenging task.
+To tackle this problem, we propose a complete framework that defines suitable levels of privacy and <b>security</b> requirements in the acquisition of services in IoT, according to the user needs.
+Through the use of a <b>Reinforcement</b> <b>Learning</b> based solution, a user agent, inside the environment, is trained to choose the best smart objects granting access to the target services.
+Moreover, the solution is designed to guarantee deadline requirements and user <b>security</b> and privacy needs.
+Finally, to evaluate the correctness and the performance of the proposed approach we illustrate an extensive experimental analysis.

 {{</citation>}}

-### (2/7 | 181/248) Learn What You Want to Unlearn: Unlearning Inversion Attacks against Machine Unlearning (Hongsheng Hu et al., 2024)
+### (5/8 | 181/251) Learn What You Want to Unlearn: Unlearning Inversion Attacks against Machine Unlearning (Hongsheng Hu et al., 2024)

 {{<citation>}}